EBIO5460Fall2022/class-materials/10_8_ants_bayesian_GLM.md

 CPI is probably a more numerically stable estimate of the credible interval, even though the CPI is not a credible interval itself.

-Mean curves, regression intervals (HPDI), posterior predictive distribution, directly from the samples.
+### Mean curves, regression intervals (HPDI), posterior predictive distribution

+These quantities don’t come directly from the samples for individual parameters but instead are quantities that we derive from combinations of the samples.
 The following is quite literal.
 We could make this more elegant but the steps needed are clear this way.

 ``` r
 # Initialize variables and storage